On this page

 Note: From CANSIM II; series V735319.
 E-STAT ed.
 Statistics Canada.
 2004.
 Ottawa, Ont.: Statistics Canada.
 (APA style: title,author, date, place: publisher.)

-Sadly, none of the citation guides show exactly how to cite statistical data.
-You will need to consult the relevant style manual and follow the format as closely as you can.
+While none of the citation guides show exactly how to cite statistical data, you will need to consult the relevant style manual and follow the format as closely as you can.
 Remember, the main purpose of a citation is to provide the reader with enough information that they can find the item you cited.
 The citations below show examples in various different citation styles.

 Here is an example of a citation to one of the 2001 Canadian Census Topic Based Tabulations accessed via the Statistics Canada Web site in APA style: